code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-consumer-producer-example.md

 ---
 title: "Spring JMS - ActiveMQ Consumer Producer Example"
 permalink: /2017/05/spring-jms-activemq-consumer-producer-example.html
-excerpt: "A detailed step-by-step tutorial on how to implement an Apache Kafka Consumer and Producer using Spring Kafka and Spring Boot."
+excerpt: "A detailed step-by-step tutorial on how to implement an ActiveMQ Consumer and Producer using Spring JMS and Spring Boot."
 date: 2017-05-04
 modified: 2017-05-04
-header:
-  teaser: "assets/images/spring-jms-teaser.jpg"
 categories: [Spring JMS]
-tags: [Apache Kafka, Consumer, Example, Hello World, Maven, Producer, Spring, Spring Boot, Spring Kafka, Tutorial]
+tags: [ActiveMQ, Apache ActiveMQ, Consumer, Example, Hello World, Maven, Producer, Spring, Spring Boot, Spring JMS, Tutorial]
-published: false
+published: true
 ---

 <figure>
     <img src="{{ site.url }}/assets/images/logos/spring-logo.jpg" alt="spring logo" class="logo">
 </figure>

-The [Spring for Apache Kafka (spring-kafka) project](https://projects.spring.io/spring-kafka/) applies core Spring concepts to the development of Kafka-based messaging solutions.
-It provides a 'template' as a high-level abstraction for sending messages.
-It also provides support for Message-driven POJOs with `@KafkaListener` annotations and a 'listener container'.
+Spring provides a [JMS integration framework](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/jms.html) that simplifies the use of the JMS API much like Spring's integration does for the JDBC API.
+The Spring Framework will take care of some low-level details when working with the [JMS API](http://docs.oracle.com/javaee/6/tutorial/doc/bncdr.html).

-In the following tutorial we will configure, build and run a Hello World example in which we will send/receive messages to/from Apache Kafka using Spring Kafka, Spring Boot and Maven.
+The below tutorial illustrates how to build and run a Hello World example in which we will send/receive messages to/from Apache ActiveMQ using Spring JMS, Spring Boot and Maven.

-> Spring Kafka 1.2 uses the Apache Kafka 0.10.2.x client.

 Tools used:
+* ActiveMQ 5.14
-* Spring Kafka 1.2
+* Spring JMS 4.3
 * Spring Boot 1.5
 * Maven 3.5

 # General Project Setup

 We start by defining a Maven POM file which contains the dependencies for the needed [Spring projects](https://spring.io/projects).
-The POM inherits from the `spring-boot-starter-parent` project and declares dependencies to `spring-boot-starter` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters).
+The POM inherits from the `spring-boot-starter-parent` project and declares dependencies to `spring-boot-starter-activemq` and `spring-boot-starter-test` [Spring Boot starters](https://github.com/spring-projects/spring-boot/tree/master/spring-boot-starters).

-A dependency to `spring-kafka` is added in addition to a property that specifies the version.
-At the time of writing the latest stable release was <var>'1.2.0.RELEASE'</var>.
-We also include `spring-kafka-test` in order to have access to an embedded Kafka broker when running our unit test.
+A dependency to `activemq-junit` is also added as we will include a basic unit test case that verifies our setup using an embedded ActiveMQ broker.
+The version of the dependency is specified in a property that needs to match with the ActiveMQ version supported by the `spring-boot-starter-activemq` starter.
+At the time of writing this was version <var>'5.14.5'</var>.

 The `spring-boot-maven-plugin` Maven plugin is added so that we can build a single, runnable "uber-jar", which is convenient to execute and transport our written code.